mward19/ImageAI/segmentation/README.md

      - Be sure that ITK-SNAP is installed and callable from the terminal with the command `itksnap`.
 In Linux this seems to require editing $PATH to include the `itksnap` executable included in the downloaded directory.
      - Be sure the current python environment has the necessary packages installed (like `mrcfile`).
 This is easy with a Python virtual environment.

  - Activate the python environment in which the necessary packages are installed.
-On the Mac, where setup is complete, call `source py_research/bin/activate`.
+See the section "Using the Mac" in this document to do this on the Mac, where setup is already complete.

  - Download and/or locate a tomogram to segment.
 Move and rename the file based on the guidelines in the "Organizing Files for Segmentation" section of this document.